 If a student is mandated to take the English Proficiency Test or EPT (as stated in the letter of admission), then the results of the EPT determine mandatory courses as part of the student's course of study.
 Until the student completes those courses, s/he is on limited admission status.
 The requirement to take the EPT is made by the Office of Admissions and Records, based on the student's pre-matriculation test scores (e.g., TOEFL, IELTS) and other application information.
-For more details about the EPT please visit this website https://linguistics.illinois.edu/languages/english-second-language.
-To find testing dates and register for the EPT, please visit this website https://linguistics.illinois.edu/languages/english-placement-test/ept-information-and-registration-graduate-students-visiting.
+For more details about the EPT please visit this website https://linguistics.illinois.edu/languages/english-placement-test/ept-information-and-registration-graduate-students-visiting.